AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/main-workflow.md

 In the URL, everything to the left of the question mark is the virtual path to a specific image.
 Everything to the right of the question mark is an Image Server modifier, an instruction for how to process the image.
 When you have multiple modifiers, they are separated by ampersands.

-In the first example, the virtual path to the image “Backpack_A” is `http://sample.scene7.com/is/image/s7train/BackpackA`.
+In the first example, the virtual path to the image "Backpack_A" is `http://sample.scene7.com/is/image/s7train/BackpackA`.
 The Image Server modifiers resize the image to a width of 250 pixels (from wid=250) and resamples the image using the Lanczos interpolation algorithm, which sharpens as it resizes (from resMode=sharp2).

-The second example applies what’s known as an “image preset” to the same Backpack_A image, as indicated by $!_template300$.
+The second example applies what's known as an "image preset" to the same Backpack_A image, as indicated by $!_template300$.
 The $ symbols on either side of the expression indicate that an image preset, a packaged set of image modifiers, is being applied to the image.

 Once you understand how Dynamic Media Classic URLs are put together, then you understand how to change them programmatically and how to integrate them deeper into your site and backend systems.

 ### Concept: Understanding the Caching Delay

-Newly uploaded and published assets will be seen right away, whereas updated assets may be subject to the 10-hour caching delay.
+Newly uploaded and published assets are seen right away, whereas updated assets may be subject to the 10-hour caching delay.
 By default, all published assets have a minimum of 10 hours before they expire.
-We say minimum, because every time the image is viewed, it starts a clock that will not expire until 10 hours have elapsed in which no one has viewed that image.
-This 10–hour period is the “Time to Live” for an asset.
+We say minimum, because every time the image is viewed, it starts a clock that does not expire until 10 hours have elapsed in which no one has viewed that image.
+This 10–hour period is the "Time to Live" for an asset.
 Once the cache expires for that asset, the updated version can be delivered.

 This typically is not an issue unless a mistake occurred, and the image/asset has the same name as the previously published version, but there is a problem with the image.
-For example, you accidentally uploaded a low resolution version or your art director didn’t approve the image.
+For example, you accidentally uploaded a low resolution version or your art director didn't approve the image.
 In this case, you want to recall the original image and replace it with a new version using the same Asset ID.

 Learn how to [Manually Clear the Cache for the URLs That Need to Be Updated](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/assets/dynamicmedia/invalidate-cdn-cache-dynamic-media.html?lang=en).